centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 The default choice in the community is [gorilla/websocket](https://github.com/gorilla/websocket) library.
 Made by Gary Burd (who also gifted us an awesome Redigo package to communicate with Redis) – it's widely used, performs well, has a very good API – so in most cases you should go with it.
 Some people think that library not actively maintained at moment – but this is not quite true, it implements full WebSocket RFC, so actually it can be considered done.

-Recently my ex-collegue Sergey Kamardin open-sourced [gobwas/ws](https://github.com/gobwas/ws) library.
+Recently my ex-colleague Sergey Kamardin open-sourced [gobwas/ws](https://github.com/gobwas/ws) library.
 It provides a bit lower-level API than `gorilla/websocket` thus allows reducing RAM usage per connection and has nice optimizations for WebSocket upgrade process.
 It does not support WebSocket permessage-deflate compression (which is not always a good thing due to poor performance of flate and some browser bugs) but otherwise a good alternative you can consider using.
-If you have not read his famous post [A Million WebSockets and Go](https://www.freecodecamp.org/news/million-websockets-and-go-cc58418460bb/) – make a bookmark!
+If you have not read Sergey's famous post [A Million WebSockets and Go](https://www.freecodecamp.org/news/million-websockets-and-go-cc58418460bb/) – make a bookmark!

-And one more library is [nhooyr/websocket](https://github.com/nhooyr/websocket).
+One more library is [nhooyr/websocket](https://github.com/nhooyr/websocket).
 It's the youngest one and actively maintained.
 It compiles to WASM which can be a cool thing for someone.
 The API is a bit different from what `gorilla/websocket` offers, and one of the big advantages I see is that it solves a problem with a proper WebSocket closing handshake which is [a bit hard to do right with Gorilla WebSocket](https://github.com/gorilla/websocket/issues/448).

 You can consider all listed libraries except one from `x/net` for your project.
 Personally I prefer Gorilla WebSocket at moment since it's feature-complete and battle tested by tons of projects around Go world.